 Subject to the provisions of the Land Use By-law, View Planes and Citadel Ramparts regulations, a bonus in height is offered as an incentive for specific public benefits in excess of the minimum development requirements set out in this Plan.
 The maximum achievable building height as shown on Map 5 can only be achieved through the bonus zoning provisions of this Plan.
 The pre-bonus heights as defined on Map 4 will in all cases be approximately 30% lower than those shown on Map 5.
-To encourage redevelopment and to provide further incentive for the conservation and re-use of heritage resources, the bonus zoning provisions shall not be applied within the Barrington Street Heritage Conservation District (precinct 5), the two potential Heritage Conservation Districts (precincts 2 and 7), or to low-rise building forms.
+To encourage redevelopment and to provide further incentive for the conservation and reuse of heritage resources, the bonus zoning provisions shall not be applied within the Barrington Street Heritage Conservation District (precinct 5), the Old South Suburb Heritage Conservation District (Precinct 2) (RC-Jan 14/20; E Aug 15/20), or to low-rise building forms.